 Marcia Taylor has taught performing arts at Lincoln for the past twelve years.
 She graduated from the Hartt College of Music with a Bachelor of Music in classical guitar performance.
 She has toured the U.S. and Canada as a solo singer/songwriter, and also as a member of the topical/folk/cabaret group Bright Morning Star.
 Marcia has released three albums of original songs.
 When not teaching at Lincoln, she teaches guitar, voice and songwriting, and enjoys honing her storytelling and Spanish-speaking skills.
 She likes to think of herself as, among many other things, a ‘musical midwife’.

-In addition to teaching in Lincoln School's Math Department and STEM Resource Center, Sarah Young is a freelance oboist and oboe teacher in the greater Providence area.
-She is also the oboe teacher at the RI Philharmonic Orchestra's Music School in East Providence.
-Her private oboe students are members of Boston Youth Symphony Orchestras, the Music School's Youth Orchestras and Wind Ensembles, and have ranked as high as first place in the RIMEA All-State Festival.
-A veteran of the Leland Stanford Junior <pause> University Marching Band, Sarah lead the Lynx Pep Band at Lincoln Varsity Basketball games during the winter athletic seasons 2010-2012, playing her alto saxophone.
+In addition to teaching in Lincoln School's Math Department, Sarah Young is a freelance oboist and oboe teacher in the greater Providence area.
+She is the oboe teacher and a member of the chamber music faculty with the RI Philharmonic Orchestra and Music School.
+Her oboe students have been members of Boston Youth Symphony Orchestras and the RI Philharmonic Youth Orchestras and Wind Ensembles, and have ranked as high as first place in the RIMEA All-State Festival.
+A veteran of the notorious Stanford Band, Sarah lead the Lynx Pep Band at Lincoln Varsity Basketball games during the winter athletic seasons 2010-2012, playing her alto saxophone.
 She has also been on the faculty of the Music Institute of Rhode Island College and taught oboe and bassoon at Woonsocket High School.

 Before returning to her native New England in 2003, Sarah spent three years performing full-time with the professional orchestras of Monterrey and Guanajuato, Mexico.
 She has performed at the Palacio de Bellas Artes in Mexico City, toured China, Germany, Austria and the Czech Republic, and performed for the UN Heads of State conference in Monterrey, 2002.
 Domestically, she has taken the stage in numerous concert halls including Boston's Symphony Hall and Chicago's Orchestra Hall.
 Sarah holds a Master's Degree with Distinction in Music Performance from DePaul University as well as dual bachelor's degrees in Music and Civil Engineering from Stanford University.
-Sarah is the principal oboist in the RI Philharmonic Community Orchestra, and will be a featured soloist in two of the orchestra's 2012-2013 season concerts.
+Sarah is the founding principal oboist in the RI Philharmonic Community Orchestra, and has been a frequent featured soloist.

 In her copious free time, Sarah sings in the choir at Trinity Episcopal Church in Pawtuxet Village, and occasionally gets around to baking a mean flourless chocolate torte.